Bat Removal Dunedin

 Bat Exclusion

 These entry points may include chimneys, vents, gaps under garage doors or beneath eaves, even holes as tiny as a half-inch.
-After these areas have been identified by our bat specialist, we will take steps for sealing them off to prevent other bats from entering your home.
+Once these locations have been identified by our bat removal specialist we will take steps to ensure that they are sealed off so no other bats can get inside your home.

 Removing Bats in the Attic